selfdefined/web-app/11ty/definitions/short-bus.md

 title: Short bus
 slug: short-bus
 defined: true
-excerpt:
+excerpt: A derogatory and ableist term synonymous with the r-word.
+It refers to a Type A or B school bus, which is smaller than the conventional Type C bus.
+The term is commonly associated with and used to insult those with intellectual or developmental disabilities, or mock others at their expense.
 speech: noun
 flag:
   level: avoid
   text: ableist slur
 ---

-"Short bus" is an ableist slang term for a [Type A or B school bus](https://en.wikipedia.org/wiki/School_bus#Types).
+"Short bus" is a derogatory and ableist term for a [Type A or B school bus](https://en.wikipedia.org/wiki/School_bus#Types).
 While these school bus types are used to transport smaller groups of students to school or related activities, they may also be used to transport students with intellectual and/or developmental disabilities (I/DD).
 The term is a derogatory shorthand for [the r-word](/r-word/).

 ## Issues